harshitpaunikar1/unified-course-management-platform/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to list the sections, messages, and data that need to appear in the project and make the whole thing feel less half baked.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 I was also trying to keep the idea grounded so it did not drift into random features for no reason.
 - Deliverable: I wrapped up the day with content outline mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2023-05-01 - Day 6: Architecture

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to sketch a lightweight architecture or component breakdown, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: Ended the day with system sketch in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.